Celebrating 20 years of helping the WHV community!

 Learn a few new skills, perform well and, when it’s time to move on for a better opportunity, you will now have Canadian work experience and references to put on your resume!

-Getting a job in the food service industry
+The food service industry

 In Quebec, French-speaking skills may be required to communicate with customers.
 Proficiency in other languages (Mandarin, Spanish, Arabic, etc.) may be an asset in multicultural neighbourhoods and in big cities.